nemec/clipr/README.md

 C#'s static typing features where it makes sense.
 Thanks to the powerful nature of the Reflection and TypeDescriptor assemblies, it's quite easy to take the arguments already sent to any Console project and fill a class with those values, even if they contain custom Types.
-Here's a quick but powerful example of the objects this library enables you to build:
+Here's a quick, but powerful, example of the objects this library enables you to build:

 ```csharp
 [ApplicationInfo(Description = "This is a set of options.")]